Jump to section

 Topical Medications or Agents

-Consistent cleaning using alcohol, antiseptic, or even cleaning pads for people can help dissolve and loosen the comedones.
-Other topical ointments such as benzoyl peroxide and anti-seborrheic shampoos may also be used.
+Consistent cleaning using antiseptics or cleaning pads can help dissolve and loosen the comedones.
+Other topical shampoos containing benzoyl peroxide and anti-seborrheic shampoos may also be used.
 It is important to use only the mildest of shampoos or topical ointments due to the fact that the follicles which are plugged may become inflamed by harsher substances.
 Your veterinarian may also suggest that you combine several of these topical substances.

 Consistent Monitoring